scottysinclair/barleydb/README.md

 ### Persisting changes to the database
 Persist requests are used to bundle together domain models to be persisted.
+Persist operations cascade down to owned relations as expected.
 ```java
 PersistRequest pr = new PersistRequest();
 pr.save( userA, userB, userC );